lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/setup_commands.rst

   .. option:: --compress_routing

     Enable compression on routing architecture modules.
 Strongly recommend this as it will minimize the number of routing modules to be outputted.
 It can reduce the netlist size significantly.

+  .. option:: --group_tile <string>

+    Group fine-grained programmable blocks, connection blocks and switch blocks into tiles.
+Once enabled, tiles will be added to the top-level module.
+Otherwise, the top-level module consists of programmable blocks, connection blocks and switch blocks.
+The tile style can be customized through a file.
+See details in :ref:`file_formats_tile_config_file`.

+    .. warning:: This option does not support ``--duplicate_grid_pin``!

+    .. warning:: This option requires ``--compress_routing`` to be enabled!

   .. option:: --duplicate_grid_pin